If you are passionate about shooting and are regularly involved in this hobby, you should know about a few basic steps to clean your gun.

 Due to the tiny detonation in the chamber whenever you pull the trigger, sediment and residue are left back inside the barrel, which makes it essential to clean your gun regularly so that you avoid any mishaps or dangerous breakdowns.

-The best way, to ensure that your gun is clean, is to maintain it by proper cleaning of the parts with the cleaning agents.
+The best way, to ensure that your gun or a shotgun is clean, is to maintain it by proper cleaning of the parts with the cleaning agents.

-How to clean a gun after shooting is an important concern; and sad to reveal that not many people care to do it well.
+How to clean a gun after shooting is an important concern.
+But its sad to reveal that not many people care to do it well.

-To have a good maintenance and cleaning of the gun or pistol, here are few systematic steps to follow:
+To have good maintenance and cleaning of the gun, shotgun, semi-auto rifle, or a pistol, here are few systematic steps to follow:

 1- Unload your gun and handle safely

-So, check the gun and remove the left out round.
-For safe handling you should consider using gun cleaning stand which makes your cleaning easier.
+So, check the shotgun and remove the left out round.
+For safe handling, you should consider using a gun cleaning stand which makes your cleaning easier.

 2- Dismantle with care

-While dismantling your gun, keep the parts on a flat surface and then clean all the parts with the best gun cleaning solution and brush.
+While dismantling your gun, keep the parts on a flat surface and then clean all the parts with the best gun cleaning solvent, oil, and brush.

 When taking each part apart, ensure to check for cracks or any other kinds of damages.
 You should take the gun to a certified gunsmith for repair if you find any signs of damage.

-Too much dismantling a gun can lead to failing and wrong firing.
-Bolt, chamber and barrel are the only places that really need to be cleaned and should be considered most.
+Too much dismantling a gun can lead to failure and wrong firing.
+Bolt, chamber, and barrel are the only places that really need to be cleaned and should be considered most.

 3- Get a standard cleaning kit